-Tricia has served for more than 16 years as the Political Director of the Northeast Regional Council of Carpenters, a labor union representing over 40,000 union carpenters and partnering with thousands of union contractors, eventually rising to the position of National Political Director for the United Brotherhood of Carpenters and Joiners in America (UBCJA).
-She was the youngest person to do so and first female to achieve this distinction.
-Currently, she provides the UBCJA with advisement for building political capital and increasing union activism on a regional and national level.
+Prior to founding Groundwork Strategies GWS, Tricia served for more than 16 years as the political director of the Northeast Regional Council of Carpenters, an organization with (with 40,000 union carpenters and signatory contractors.), Tricia eventually rose to the position of National Political Director for the United Brotherhood of Carpenters and Joiners in America.
+She was the youngest and first female to achieve this distinction.

-She has provided strategic and tactical counsel to major political races including Obama for President 2008, McGreevy for Governor 2001, and Lautenberg (2002) and Menendez for U.S. Senate (2006), She also served as Coordinated Campaign Director for Governor Jon Corzine (2005) and as Senior Advisor to his re-election efforts in 2009.
+Tricia has provided strategic and tactical counsel to major political races including Obama for President 2008, McGreevey for Governor, and Lautenberg and Menendez for U.S. Senate.
+She also served as Coordinated Campaign Director for Governor Jon Corzine and again as a senior adviser to his re-election efforts.